JohnArg/msc_thesis_experiments/README.md

 This project was created for some experiments/benchmarks conducted for a MSc Thesis with title
 "Efficient State Machine Replication With RDMA RPCs in Java".
+It is uploaded here for reproducibility purposes.

-It has two parts :
+The project has two parts :

 1. Half round trip time (RTT/2) benchmarks.
 2. A [Hazelcast IMDG](https://github.com/JohnArg/hazelcast) server that can